coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 The Yosemite-V3 system is in mass production.
 Meta, Intel and partners jointly develop Open System Firmware (OSF) solution on Delta Lake as an alternative solution.
-The OSF solution is based on FSP/coreboot/LinuxBoot stack.
 The OSF solution reached production quality for some use cases in July, 2021.

 ## How to build

-OSF code base is public at
+OSF code base is publicly available at https://github.com/opencomputeproject/OpenSystemFirmware
-https://github.com/opencomputeproject/OpenSystemFirmware

 Run following commands to build Delta Lake OSF image from scratch: